 The International Agency for Research on Cancer (IARC) was founded with a noble goal - to put an end to environmental claims based on weak observational anecdotes, like Rachel Carson claiming that she knew people who sprayed DDT in their basement and died (1) or that cranberries were going to poison everyone.

 Yet in recent years they have become complicit in just that.
 Their mission is to identify the causes of cancer, known as hazard identification, and not make suggestions about the degree to which each carcinogen presents a risk to public health, yet they have begun to do that all of the time.
 When they bizarrely claimed that eating sausage was as hazardous as smoking (a Group 1 carcinogen), they damaged their credibility with the public likely beyond repair.
 And I noted it was because they routinely use the term "risk" - 38 times just in their Q&A on meat.
 Cell phones, glyphosate, you name it and this has become routine for them.
 How did it come to be?
 In last year's "IARC: Diesel Exhaust & Lung Cancer", based on their 2012 assessment of diesel exhaust, I analyzed how IARC intentionally chose working group members that were certain to make biased conclusions.
-A big part of the reason, I noted, was that Dr. Chris Portier, whose title was officially Chairman of the IARC Working Group, had a secret title - consultant for Environmental Defense Fund.
+A big part of the reason, I noted, was that Dr. Chris Portier, whose title was officially Chairman of the IARC Working Group, had a title that he did not have to declare a conflict of interest - consultant for Environmental Defense Fund.

-He created a landscape where anyone who had ever consulted for industry was biased and therefore could not participate, but his work for an activist group was exempt from even being disclosed.
+He created a landscape where anyone who had ever consulted for industry was biased and therefore could not participate, but his work for an activist group was exempt from even being disclosed - only industry funding was a concern.
+How convenient for him.
 (2) How endemic is the problem?
 No one can be sure, because the one government agency not in favor of transparency about its work is IARC.
 They have told participating scientists not to comply with any requests about IARC inner workings unless forced to by court order.
 IARC says they own all of the material and that scientists should destroy any notes related to the creation of the monographs.

 The problem is not just an activist at IARC who is promoting an ideological agenda, it is the classification system itself.
 As Boobis, et al. note in a recent Regulatory Toxicology and Pharmacology paper, the system is tailor-made for lawsuits and shoddy policy but can't really inform the public or policymarkers about potential harm.
 One of the ways to automatically get on California's Proposition 65 warning list is to be found carcinogenic by IARC.
 (3) But prior to their lowered classification on coffee, which anyone who knows the U.N. knows was done after the backlash on hot dogs caused people to lose faith in them, there was only one compound that they believed was safe.
 (4)